ClaytonFarr/booster-testing-utilities/README.md

 #### Testing Automation

-_Note: some helper utilities abstract the test creation substantially (e.g. within 'helpers-command.ts') and attempt to infer as much data as possible from the tested files themselves.
+_Note: some helper utilities abstract the test creation substantially (e.g. within `helpers-command.ts`) and attempt to infer as much data as possible from the tested files themselves.
 Jury is still out what level of this is useful (e.g. don't want to accidentally create self-fulfilling tests)._

-`@syntax` is optional for test automation.
+@syntax comments are optional for test automation.

-**Command: Event keys**
+**Command: Registered Events @comments**

 - must be first arguments in event constructor
 - must be in this order:
   - `@requiredInputs`: input variables required to trigger event
   - `@aReducingEntity`: an entity that will be updated by event (required to lookup event in datastore)

-**Command: Work keys (@work00)**
+**Command: Work to be Done @comments**

 - can be any where in document
 - can include any unique (within document) two-digit key